Betta Fish Temperature: How Warm Should the Water Be?

 In the past I have used tiles made from cork or polystyrene and attached these to the outside of tanks to help them retain heat.
 Simply stick them to the back and sides of the tank with tape, leaving the front open so that you can still enjoy watching your fish.

-Related: Best Filters for Betta Fish Tanks
+Related: Best Betta Fish Tanks for Any Budget

 Add a thermal store to your aquarium